-In high conflict cases many attorneys choose to “depose” witnesses.
+In high-conflict cases, many attorneys choose to “depose” witnesses.
 A deposition involves the attorney, the witness, and a court reporter.
 It is conducted at a private office.
-During a deposition an attorney gets to ask questions to see what the answer will be – before a judge gets to hear the answer.
+During a deposition, an attorney gets to ask questions to see what the answer will be – before a judge gets to hear the answer.
 Depositions are very useful in digging for information.
 Many attorneys use them as a “pressure tool.”
-Depositions are expensive and are normally not uses in low budget cases.
+Depositions are expensive and are normally not used in low-budget cases.

-Trial is not a “fun” process for anyone.
-It is expensive, nerve wracking, and can result in unexpected outcomes.
+The trial is not a “fun” process for anyone.
+It is expensive, nerve-wracking, and can result in unexpected outcomes.
 You only go to trial if there is no agreement in place.
 Very few cases go to trial but it still is a regular occurrence in the courthouse.

 In a trial, the judge will observe each side’s presentation of their case.
 The judge will listen to each spouse, will listen to witnesses, and will view admissible evidence.
 In some cases, a child psychologist or a CPA will arrive to testify.